Tom McGowan: Career

 On Broadway he appeared in La Bête (1991), for which he received a Tony Award nomination for Best Actor in a Play.
 Off Broadway, he won an Obie Award for his performance in Nicky Silver's play The Food Chain.
 He played the role of Pat Finley in the 1995 movie Heavyweights and the role of Patrick Fisher in the 2006 movie Twelve and Holding.
+He also portrayed Wally in the unaired 1997 Dilbert pitch pilot.

 McGowan has been performing the role of The Wonderful Wizard of Oz in various companies of Wicked since 2009.
 He first played the Wizard in the original Second National Tour production, beginning March 7, 2009.
 He finished with the touring company on December 6, 2009, transferring to the San Francisco production, playing the Wizard from December 22, 2009, through September 5, 2010, when the production closed.
 He then returned to the Second National Tour, resuming performances on January 11, 2011, and concluding his performances on the tour on April 17, 2011.
 McGowan joined the Broadway company of the show from May 3, 2011, through February 5, 2012.
 Thereafter, he moved to the show's First National Tour, playing the role from August 2012 through April 2013.
 He has since performed the role on Broadway intermittently, including from August 13, 2013, through February 22, 2014, and onward from July 15, 2014.
 McGowan played the role in the West End production of the show from September 21, 2015, through March 12, 2016.

 McGowan was in the 2016 Broadway revival of She Loves Me as Ladislav Sipos.
 McGowan played the character Falstaff in Shakespeare's The Merry Wives of Windsor at San Diego's The Old Globe Theatre in August 2023.